groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 6. Provide security with Bcrypt authentication against a passwords database table, then including JWT tokens with subsequent queries
 7. Enforce per-user per-table read/write permissions by parsing the supplied SQL
+8. By default, limits the number of rows returned by selects to keep performance snappy
-8. Relies on a small number of well-tested NPM packages
+9. Relies on a small number of well-tested NPM packages

 ### Setup